-On “Freedom’s Eve,” or the eve of January 1, 1863, the first Watch Night services took place.
-On that night, enslaved and free African Americans gathered in churches and private homes all across the country awaiting news that the Emancipation Proclamation had taken effect.
-At the stroke of midnight, prayers were answered as all enslaved people in the Confederate States were declared legally free.
-Union soldiers, many of whom were black, marched onto plantations and across cities in the south reading small copies of the Emancipation Proclamation spreading the news of freedom.
+Over two years earlier, at the stroke of midnight on the eve of January 1, 1863 (“Freedom’s Eve”), when the Emancipation Proclamation took effect, all enslaved people in the Confederate States were declared legally free.
+Union soldiers marched onto plantations and across cities in the South reading small copies of the Emancipation Proclamation and spreading the news of freedom.

 Teaching, learning, and discussing the history of Juneteenth in our school communities is critical to understanding who we are as a nation.
-This is part of our commitment to culturally responsive-sustaining education.
-This means that our students can see themselves—and their history—in the lessons and materials of their education.
+This is part of the DOE’s ongoing commitment to culturally responsive-sustaining education, providing our students with the opportunity to see themselves—and their history—in the lessons and materials of their education.

 Learning about Juneteenth is part of a broader education of the practice, impact, and legacy of slavery that speaks to Black history in this country—and therefore American history at large.
-Today, we offer resources for this teaching, learning, and thinking about Juneteenth for both families and educators.
-They include exhibits and textual summaries created by museums, live events, and multimedia pieces.
+Below we offer resources for this teaching, learning, and thinking about Juneteenth for both families and educators.
+They include exhibits and textual summaries created by museums, news organizations, and educators, live events, and multimedia pieces.

-Many of our educators have already been engaging students in the history of Juneteenth, and this is meant to complement those efforts.
-While these are particularly applicable to June 19, this is work for today, tomorrow, and beyond.
+New York City’s educators are already engaging students in the history of Juneteenth, and this is meant to complement those efforts.
+While these materials are particularly applicable to June 19, this is work for today, tomorrow, and beyond.

 Resources for Families